engineblog/gatsby-casper-blog/content/posts/npm-installs/index.md

 [Managing Node Versions with nvm](#managing-nvm)<br />

-- `npm update`: Looks for packages with `^` or `~` and updates them to to latest minor or patch version, respectively
+- `npm update`: Looks for dependencies with `^` or `~` and updates them to to latest minor or patch version, respectively.
+You can also run `npm update <packagename>` to update one package in particular.

-- `npm update -D`: Does the same thing as `npm update`, but also includes devDependencies in the update
+- `npm update -D`: Does the same thing as `npm update`, but also includes devDependencies in the update.
+No worries if you don't know what devDependencies are; I'll get into them shortly.

 So let's see what happens when we run `npm update`.
+I decided to "yolo update" here and just update all eligible packages.
+We don't have anything working, therefore we don't have anything to break.

 We get the following error: